revng/revng/docs/GeneratedIRReference.rst

 we're at line 244 within the ``root`` function.
-This information will allow the debugger (e.g., ``gdb``) to perform step-by-step debugging. ``!oi`` points to a metadata node containing a reference to ``@disasm_myfcuntion``, a global variable containing the diassembled instruction that lead to generate this instruction and its address (``4194536``).
+This information will allow the debugger (e.g., ``gdb``) to perform step-by-step debugging. ``!oi`` points to a metadata node containing a reference to ``@disasm_myfcuntion``, a global variable containing the disassembled instruction that lead to generate this instruction and its address (``4194536``).
 Finally, ``!pi`` points to the TCG instruction leading to the creation of this instruction.